OPAL — Observe Processing and Analysis Language

 A pipeline contains four types of elements:

 A complete pipeline, also called an OPAL script, consists of a series of inputs, verbs, functions, and outputs that define the desired result.
-The diagram below illustrates combining multiple elements together: the first verb statement passes the results of the lookup operation to a second verb, which uses a function to remove null values.
+The following diagram illustrates combining multiple elements together as the first verb statement passes the results of the lookup operation to a second verb, which uses a function to remove null values.

 Figure 1 - Example OPAL lookup and filter